department-of-veterans-affairs/va.gov-cms/READMES/tugboat.md

         2. **Previews**: [content-build-branch-builds](https://tugboat.vfs.va.gov/6189a9af690c68dad4877ea5) — This Prod mirror snapshot of code + data backups is the base for building Staging.
 1. **Project**: [CMS](https://tugboat.vfs.va.gov/5fd3b8ee7b465711575722d5)
     1. **Repository**: [CMS Demo Environments](https://tugboat.vfs.va.gov/5ffe2f4dfa1ca136135134f6) — Is used for building Demo & Training Previews, manually triggered.
-    2. **Repository**: [CMS Pull Request Environments](https://tugboat.vfs.va.gov/5fd3b8ee7b4657022b5722d6) — Is used for managing PR Previews, automatically trigged by Pull Requests in va.gov-cms or content-build repos.
+    2. **Repository**: [CMS Pull Request Environments](https://tugboat.vfs.va.gov/5fd3b8ee7b4657022b5722d6) — Is used for managing PR Previews, automatically triggered by Pull Requests in va.gov-cms or content-build repos.
         1. **Base Preview**: Built nightly at 10am UTC (5am EST, 4am EDT).
 This data will then be used for all va.gov-cms and content-build PR Preview envs until the next time this Base Preview is refreshed.

 **Refresh**: